tudorschlanger/latex-presentation/README.md

-# `presentation.sty`: a style file to format academic presentations
+# `presentation.sty` -- a style file to format academic presentations

-LaTeX style file to format academic presentations (Beamer)
+A LaTeX style file to format academic presentations (Beamer)

 ## How to use